Overall score

 Bakers Hill is a quieter smaller community with space and a country-town pace, while Clackline is a regional smaller community with local services and a more relaxed pace.

-Bakers Hill tends to lead on housing affordability and public transport access, while Clackline stands out for nearby cafés and amenities.
+Bakers Hill tends to lead on housing affordability and a quieter safety profile, while Clackline stands out for nearby cafés and amenities.
 On housing, Bakers Hill sits in a well priced band, compared with a affordable feel in Clackline.

 On balance, retirees and families are more likely to prefer Bakers Hill, while Clackline remains a solid alternative depending on what matters most day to day.